invertase/melos/docs/guides/automated-releases.md

 ---
 title: Automated Releases
-description: Automate your workflow by versioning and publishing packages with Melos
+description: Automate your workflow by versioning and publishing packages with Melos and Conventional Commits.
 ---

 # Automated Releases